accretional/statue/statue-lab/components/README.md

 - No fixture files needed.
 Props are inferred from each component’s `export let` defaults (non-literal defaults fall back to empty strings).
 - One HTML per theme per component (filenames get a `_theme_<name>` suffix when multiple themes are present).
-- The composite viewer for that component.
+- A single composite viewer for all generated components/themes in that run.

 ## Composite viewer

-Open `*_COMPOSITE.html` to:
+Open `COMPONENTS_COMPOSITE.html` to:
+- Click “＋ Add” to pick which component/theme HTML to preview (from the generated outputs).
-- Page through variants; pin favorites (saved to localStorage).
+- Page through selected previews; pin favorites (saved to localStorage).
 - Edit prop values inline and re‑render the iframe via `postMessage`.
 - Adjust theme variables visually, reset, or download/copy the generated theme CSS.
-- Reset to defaults or copy the variant filename.
+- Remove previews you don’t need, or copy/open any variant file.

 ## Notes